ford-at-home/prompt2production/README.md

 This repository contains lightweight stubs for each step so you can see how the pieces fit together before plugging in real API keys and logic.

+## Configuration

+The pipeline expects a few environment variables so it can connect to external
+services:

+- ``ELEVENLABS_API_KEY`` – used for voice synthesis.
+- ``REPLICATE_API_TOKEN`` – required for video generation with Replicate.

+By default the video step calls the ``minimax/video-01`` model on Replicate.
+If the ``replicate`` package is not installed or the API call fails, a placeholder file is created so you can test the rest of the pipeline offline.
+Text-to-text prompts use AWS Bedrock's Nova model, which reads credentials from your ``~/.aws/credentials`` file.